1912 Summer Olympics: Athletics

 The athletic events saw the introduction of a fully automatic timing system developed by R. Carlstedt.
 It involved attaching electromagnets to chronometers in a system which attached a control lamp to the starting gun for each race.
 This resulted in the firing of the gun starting a timer which was then stopped by one of the judges at the finishing line.
 The final of the men's 100 metres was expected to be a mostly American affair, and it ended up with six athletes, only one of whom was not from the United States.
 It suffered from seven false starts before the athletes finally got away, with Ralph Craig winning the gold medal by 60 cm in front of second place Alvah Meyer.
-Donald Lippincott won bronze, 15 cm behind second man.
+Donald Lippincott won bronze, 15 cm behind the second man.

-Kanakuri Shizō, a Japanese marathon runner, went missing during the race.
+Shizo Kanakuri, a Japanese marathon runner, went missing during the race.
 He lost consciousness by heatstroke and a farming family helped him to stop at a party taking place in a villa on the marathon route in order to quench his thirst, then caught a train to Stockholm and left the country the next day.
 He returned to Japan without notifying race officials.
-50 years later, after being invited back by the Swedish authorities, he completed the race with an (unofficial) time of 54 years, 8 months, 6 days, 8 hours, 32 minutes and 20.3 seconds.
+Fifty years later, after being invited back by the Swedish authorities, he completed the race with an (unofficial) time of 54 years, 8 months, 6 days, 8 hours, 32 minutes and 20.3 seconds.
 Portuguese Francisco Lázaro died from heat exhaustion while running the marathon, the only athlete to die during the running of an Olympic marathon.